-- In Ameland the Grid Operation Platforms for Congestion Solutions interface (GOPACS,) will be integrated with the iVPP decision making logic.
-GOPACS is a unique initiative in Europe and has resulted from active collaboration between the Dutch TSO and the DSOs.
-This platform is consistent with key European directives to mitigate grid congestion, while offering large and small market parties an easy way to generate revenues with their available flexibility and contribute to solving congestion situations - Existence of distributed energy assets available in the island, capable of being integrated and remotely managed or controlled by the iVPP - Bidirectional smart meters are installed on buildings and on relevant energy assets, and their readings are available for the iVPP in real-time
+ID Name Description Reference to mentioned use case objectives 1.5 RES Generation Calculates the increase of energy production from renewable energy sources integrated in the energy 2 system compared to the baseline scenario without IANOS interventions 1.6 Reduced energy curtailment of RES and DER Calculates the reduction of energy curtailment due to technical/operational problems compared to the baseline scenario without IANOS interventions 2 1.7 Unbalance of the 3- phase Examines the quality of the power supplied by measuring the supply voltage gap between the three phases which should be 120 deg 3 1.10 Storage capacity of the island's energy grid per total island energy consumption Compares the storage capacity with the total energy consumption of the island 1 b n Ameland the Grid Operation Platforms for Congestion Solutions interface (GOPACS,) wi a be integrated with the iVPP decision making logic.
+GOPACS is a unique initiative in Europe c and has resulted from active collaboration between the Dutch TSO and the DSOs.
+This c olatform is consistent with key European directives to mitigate grid congestion, while a offering large and small market parties an easy way to generate revenues with the e available flexibility and contribute to solving congestion situations E Existence of distributed energy assets available in the island, capable of being integrate a and remotely managed or controlled by the iVPP e Bidirectional smart meters are installed on buildings and on relevant energy assets, and the E readings are available for the iVPP in real-time